chrisf1337/nlp-karelj/README.md

 ## Notes
 Some things to keep in mind about the current state of the parser:
-- Cardinal directions must be in lowercase ("north", "south", etc.).
 - Only move and turn actions are currently supported; working on beeper picking up/dropping.
 The English sentences should be relatively "well-formed."
 I'm not sure how well it can handle confusing cases.